Economics (ECON)

 This course uses the tools of microeconomics and game theory to examine how firms compete and competition’s impact on industry performance.
 Topics include: price discrimination, product differentiation, and oligopoly behavior.

-An analysis of the economic aspects of environmental decay, pollution control, and natural resource use.
+An analysis of the economics aspects of environmental decay, pollution control, and natural resource use.
 Analysis of the ability of the market system to allocate resources efficiently when economic activity is accompanied by environmental damage.
 Discussion of alternative public policy approaches to pollution control and natural resource conservation.

 Cross-listed course: ENVR 548